QuantEcon/lecture-python.myst/lectures/kalman_2.md

 \end{equation}
 ```

-To prepare to compute the firm's wage setting policy, we first we create a `namedtuple` to store the parameters of the model
+To compute the firm's wage setting policy, we first we create a `namedtuple` to store the parameters of the model

 ```{code-cell} ipython3
 WorkerModel = namedtuple("WorkerModel", ('A', 'C', 'G', 'R', 'xhat_0', 'Σ_0'))